Semantic Density Optimization for Agent Codebases¶

 Structured log entries with readable field names beat abbreviation-heavy formats.
 An agent reads "Payment failed for order #4521: insufficient funds" directly. "|E|PS|pf|o=4521|rs=insuf_funds" forces it to decode abbreviations, which costs reasoning tokens.

 Anti-patterns like the God Object emerged to protect human cognition.
 Under agent consumption, gathering related logic into fewer files reduces cross-file traversal.
 This trade-off lacks empirical validation.
 The paper flags it as theoretically motivated but unconfirmed.
-Attention degradation on very large files is a documented LLM limitation (Liu et al., 2024), but the paper does not measure it here, so treat this as provisional.
+Attention degradation on very large files is a documented LLM limitation (Liu et al., 2024).
+The paper does not measure it here, so treat this as provisional.

 The paper proposes a new artifact — a CODEMAP.md file — stored at the repository root: